 Before even getting into the science, we can tell you that since first reporting on this, we have received an overwhelming number of comments from people who either suffered a reaction themselves or had someone close to them experience it.
 Sure, some cases may be circumstantial, but many sound like they legitimately have reason to be confident that it was the hemp which caused it.

-Considering the increased legalization of marijuana as a recreational drug, as well as the “new” found use of it as a food source, within two to three decades it may very well become a major food allergen in the same league as tree nuts and other common culprits.
+Considering the “new” found use of it as a food source, within two to three decades it may very well become a major food allergen in the same league as tree nuts and other common culprits.

-A study in 2011 looked at 340 patients, 140 of which who were marijuana users with asthmatic symptoms (4).
+A study in 2011 looked at 340 patients, 140 of which who were inhalation users with asthmatic symptoms (4).
 Among them:

 - 53.2% (74 people) had a positive skin prick test to the leaf extract of cannabis